rkthrasher/Lyrics2Chords/README.md

 This repository contains saved trained models and all of the code dependencies for the web application.

-The NLP of the lyrical data and construction of emotional sentiment classifier may be found in [Emotional-Valence-Classifier.ipynb](https://github.com/rkthrasher/Lyrics2Chords/blob/master/Emotional-Valence-Classifier.ipynb).
+The NLP of the lyrical data and construction of the emotional sentiment classifier may be found in [Emotional-Valence-Classifier.ipynb](https://github.com/rkthrasher/Lyrics2Chords/blob/master/Emotional-Valence-Classifier.ipynb).